apache/cordova-docs/STYLESHEET.md

 * __Platform-Specific Notes__ __ios:__ ???
 -->

+## Language and Tone

+* __Not So Imperitive__: As a rule of thumb, avoid the word "must" and unnecessarily imperative statements in general.
+E.g., instead of "Commands must be run from a cmd or powershell prompt," try "You can run commands either from a cmd or powershell prompt."

+* __Avoid the Willies__: Use present tense.
+"This happens," not "this will happen."
+Future tense comes off as a tenuous prediction.
+Rule of thumb: avoid the word "will."

+* __Avoid Passive Voice__: Past-tense passive voice is to be avoided.
+  E.g., "the pause event fires when..."  rather than "the pause event is fired when..."
+Rule of thumb: banish verbs ending in "ed".

+* __Not Kidding, Use Present Tense__: Minimize verbs ending with "ing": "This is necessary to provide...", not "This is necessary for providing..."

+* __Use Action Verbs__: Avoid weak verbs like "is" or "has."
+The sentence in the item above could stand improvement.

+* __Noun Phrase Jargon__: Avoid noun modification concatenation
+  somnambulation obfuscation.
+Use your judgement and ask yourself if readers might not actually know what some noun phrase means.
+If so, explain the actual concept it represents, in this case: "Avoid stringing nouns together into long phrases that come off as impenetrable shop talk that puts everybody to sleep."

+* __Use Possessives:__ Possessives sound more familiar and colloquial:
+  "the device's home screen" rather than clumsier: "the home screen of the device"

+* __The Brothers Karmazov:__ 'The FOO file', not 'the file FOO', no matter how long FOO's path is.

+* __Serial comma:__ This, that, and the other.

+* Do not drop articles: "In the Bada IDE", not "In Bada IDE"

+* Do not start a sentence with a lowercase member name.
+E.g., "Does not support `filter`" rather than "`filter` is not supported"

+* Do not refer to "I," the author of the documentation, as in "What I am going to show you now."
+Likewise avoid "we" and "let's," so instead of "We see that..." try "Note that..."
+Readers want to focus on the thing they're working on, not on you.

+* OK to refer to "you," the developer, but only sparingly, e.g., to avoid passive voice.
+Also do not use "your" as a substitute for "the."

+* Avoid em dash clauses--they unnecessarily break up the text--and parenthical statements (which can also be distracting).
+If you do include either, remove spaces around the dashes (punctuate fragments outside of paren's).
+(Punctuate full sentences inside of parens.)

+* This Guide or section, not this document, page, or anything else

 ## In-line Font Formatting

 * Use `monospace` for all-purpose nouns used in programming, e.g.: API